Types of Hearing Loss

-Conductive hearing loss is due to a condition that blocks the conveyance of sound through the middle ear.
-Generally, conductive hearing losses are medically treated and result in a complete or partial improvement in hearing.
-Causes may include a congenital malformation, ear infection, or a cerumen (earwax) impaction.
+Conductive hearing loss is due to a condition that blocks the conveyance of sound through the outer or middle ear.
+Generally, conductive hearing losses are medically treatable and can result in a complete or partial improvement in hearing through medication or surgery.
+Causes may include conditions such as congenital malformation of the ossicles (abnormal ear hearing bones), ear infection or fluid in the ear, otosclerosis (stapes fixation), or cerumen (earwax) impaction.

-A mixed hearing loss is a combination of conductive and sensorineural hearing loss.
-Hearing aids can be beneficial for this type of hearing loss, but a complete otologic and audiologic work-up is required.
+A mixed hearing loss is a combination of conductive and sensorineural hearing losses.
+Hearing aids can be beneficial for this type of hearing loss, but a complete otologic and audiologic work-up is medically advised.

 Signs of Hearing Loss

 It is estimated that 31.5 million people have a hearing problem.
 Contrary to popular belief, hearing loss affects more than just the aging population.
 In fact, 65% of people with hearing loss are under the age of 65.

 - require the TV or radio to be louder than what is tolerable for others

 - have difficulty sorting out speech from background noise

 - experience a ringing in the ears (tinnitus)

 Untreated Hearing Loss